 The phrase "has a material aspect" is vague (or worse).
-Does the moon: a macroscopic object, a quark: a microscopic object, a gamma ray: a burst of high-frequency electromagnetic radiation and a human memory contain this "material aspect" univocally; that is, in the same sense?
-It's rather quaint that a physicalist would use the phrase "has a material aspect" - because according to physicalists, there is no aspect other than the material.
+Does the moon: a macroscopic object, a quark: a microscopic object, a gamma ray: a burst of high-frequency electromagnetic radiation and a human memory contain this "material aspect" - univocally; that is, in the same sense?
+It's rather curious that a physicalist would use the phrase "has a material aspect" - because according to physicalists, there is no aspect other than the material.
 The use of the phrase "material aspect" by a physicalist is roughly comparable to a solipsist maintaining that "The tree over there has a my mind aspect.".
 To a solipsist, nothing but his mind exists, and no thing could have other than a his-mind-aspect to it.

 The conditional "~Hx>~Rx" can be translated as: "If x lacks a hippocampus, then x lacks episodic memory."
 The statement is a universal generalization - because the variable is bound by the all operator "(x)".
-Only one counter-example is required to invalidate a universal generalization.
+Only one counter-example is required to defuse a universal generalization.
 If one person is found to lack a hippocampus but has episodic, i.e. long-term memories, then the conditional "~Hx>~Rx" is false.

 Compare the following images.
 On the left, the region of the brain where the hippocampus is located is known as the "medial temporal lobe".
 On the right, a hydrocephalus (water on the brain) patient lacks neural matter in his "medial temporal lobe"; hence, he has no hippocampus.
 The "medial temporal lobe" is among the first sectors of the brain to be wiped-out by the congestion of cerebro-spinal fluid - because it's located (in close proximity) to where the spinal cord enters the brain.

 Not only is the conditional "~Hx->~Rx" un-necessary for physicalism, it's not true.
 There are extreme cases of hydrocephalus - in which patients lose 50% or so of their brain mass, but - due to neuro-plasticity, many of their functions shuffle-around and are re-localized in the remaining viable sectors of their brains.
 In these patients, there's a thin slice of neurons running-along the inner diameter of their skulls - the only portion of their brains left undamaged.
 However, these patients do not recover fully.
 For example, they lack co-ordination and generally register low IQs, yet - to most observers, hydrocephalus sufferers appear base-line (nominally) functional.
 These patients lack a hippocampus region (the medial temporal lobe) in their brains, but they do have episodic, i.e. long-term memory.
-Declaring that this or that brain organ to be uniquely and specifically associated with memory (or another faculty) does not get the theory of physicalism off the ground.
+Declaring that this or that brain organ to be uniquely associated with memory (or another faculty) does not get the theory of physicalism off the ground.

 Neuro-plasticity: When a region of the brain is destroyed, an intact, yet spatially distinct region can co-opt the function of the region which was destroyed.
 Other phrases used to describe this mechanism are "the recovery of function" and "the re-localization of function".
 Neuro-plasticity proves that a specific sector of the brain is not hard-wired to perform a specific brain function.
 50 years ago or so, the brain was conjectured to be hard-wired.
 But, the brain is not hard-wired, and - when a region of the ancient cortex (the hippocampus) is eliminated by fluid, its functions can (and usually do) migrate to the neo-cortex (or another part of the brain).